wesbos/beginner-javascript-notes/notes/Module 3꞉ The Tricky Bits.md

 ## 19 - Closures

-Closures is one of the scariest words in javascript and a concept that comes up all the time in javascript, especially in interviews.
+**Closures** is one of the scariest words in javascript and a concept that comes up all the time in javascript, especially in interviews.

 It's a hard  concept to get, but it can be relatively simple to understand.
-We will tackle now understanding at least the basics of what a closure is.
+We will tackle now understanding of the basics of what a closure is.

 As we build stuff, Wes will mention when something is a closure to give us more context and examples of when closures are used.

-Create a new file in the `playground` directory called `closures.html` and add our HTML base.Open up a set of script tags.
-Our examples will go within the sccript tags.
+Create a new file  `closures.html` in the `playground` directory and add our HTML base.

+Open up a set of script tags.
+Our examples will go within the script tags, like so 👇

 ```html
 <!DOCTYPE html>